akariba/CCR-Portfolio-Analytics/README.md

+Token constraint: finish autonomously in one compact pass.

+Do not provide further narration, plans, repeated inspections, or intermediate summaries.
+Do not ask nonessential questions.

+Complete the approved Step 2.1 backend and frontend implementation, run only the necessary compact validation suite, create all documentation, and generate the final ZIP.

+Do not run the optional live API test unless the approved environment is already immediately available.
+Do not spend tokens trying to discover the unresolved Sonnet 5 identifier; leave it clearly documented as a blocker and do not guess.

+Stop only for a required permission or a genuine blocking failure.

+Final response only:
+1. ZIP location
+2. changed files
+3. tests passed/failed
+4. live test status
+5. unresolved Sonnet identifier
+6. exact installation/restart steps

+No partial delivery.
+The ZIP must contain complete replacement files and be ready for installation.

 Do not apply edits directly to `Rapid Portfolio Review - Copy`, its backup folders, or the original `RPR_v11_1_Trigger1` folder.

 Create a completely separate output folder named: